mroot9519/Kickstarter-Analysis/README.md

 ## Reccommendations
 I recommend Louise kickstart a US play in late spring or early summer, with pledged dollars as close to ehr fundraising goal as possible.

+### Challenge
+Analyzes chances of plays success based on fundraising goal amount and chances of theatre kickstarter success based on launch date.

+!